dzackgarza/qual-wiki/20_Real Analysis/005_Basics/05_Advice and Essentials.md

 # Advice and Essentials

 - General advice: try swapping the orders of limits, sums, integrals, etc.
+- Good set / bad set: for measure theory or integrals, try to break a set up into "good" and "bad" subsets, and put bounds on each piece separately.
 - Limits:
   - Take the $\limsup$ or $\liminf$, which always exist, and aim for an inequality like
   \[